vegaprotocol/vega/proto/doc/index.md

 <a name="vega.PriceMonitoringBounds"></a>

 ### PriceMonitoringBounds
-Represents a list of valid (at the current time) price ranges per associated trigger
+Represents a list of valid (at the current timestamp) price ranges per associated trigger

 | Field | Type | Label | Description |